Table of Contents

-Can MRI be wrong?/ can ct scans be wrong?
+Can a CT scan be misread?/ can CT scans be wrong?
 MRIs and CT scans may not be wrong, but they can be read wrong.
-Do radiologists read MRI wrong?
+Can radiologist misread MRI?
 The radiologist who reads a ct scan or MRI scan must be extra cautious.
 CT or MRI errors happen due to a lot of reasons.
 While analyzing the prominent causes of misdiagnosis errors in CT scans vs. MRI scans, let’s place them under three categories to find solutions to keep them under check.

 Perceptual errors from radiologists occur in the initial stage of reading the radiology images.
 It is one of the common errors in radiology.
 Fatigue is the main reason that could impact the errors on the part of the radiologists.
 The radiologists are working long shifts as there is an influx of imaging studies to be done and reviewed in a short time.
 According to a study, a radiologist gets only 3 to 4 seconds to review an imaging study.
 Workload and fatigue influence the performance of the radiologist in visual perception and diagnosis.

 Radiologists should be given adequate break time to relax and refresh their minds to concentrate more on their reading images.
 Frequent quality checks at the department level and team meetings on recurring errors will mitigate them.

 Artificial intelligence (AI) can be used to restrict perception errors.
 The AI algorithms read even voluminous imaging studies with complexities and recognize the abnormalities in a short span giving more or less qualitative reports.
 Modern advancements and powerful computing machines in AI research have been a boon to radiology, where perception errors are inevitable.